matheusomendonca/GitFlow/README.md

 3. Push local changes on develop branch to remote develop branch: `$ git push`.

-For hotfix and release branches the steps are the similar.
+For hotfix and release branches the steps are similar.

 ## Additional info